mberz2/PortlandStateJavaSummer2021/apptbook/src/main/resources/edu/pdx/cs410J/mberz2/README3.txt

-    -PRINT            - Prints a description of the new appointment -README           - Prints a README for this project and exits -textFile file    - Where to read/write the appointment book
+    -PRINT            - Prints a description of the new appointment -README           - Prints a README for this project and exits -textFile file    - Where to read/write the appointment book -pretty file      - Where to write the pretty output.
+                        Note: Use (-pretty -) for printing to standard out.

 args are (in this order):
     owner             - The person whose owns the appt book